Fair GANs through model rebalancing for extremely imbalanced class distributions: Methodology

-We use this generated data for training the same generative model.
-In an ideal scenario, the balanced nature of the dataset should in itself be sufficient to ensure fairness in the new generative model.
-However, generative models are well known to favor the generation of classes and images that the discriminator finds difficult to classify (i.e. mode collapse).
-To overcome this and other model-based issues, we also propose a loss function that specifically focuses on the demographic fairness of the generative model.
-We discuss the loss function in the following section.
+However, in practice, this may not always be the case.
+Generative models are well known to favor the generation of classes and images that the discriminator finds difficult to classify (i.e. mode collapse).
+Thus, we further propose a loss function that specifically focuses on generating a balanced class distribution.

-\subsection{Fairness Loss Function}
+\subsubsection{Fairness Loss Function}

-We propose a loss function that incorporates the definition of fairness described in section \ref{sec:prob_def} into the generative model loss function by minimizing the deviation of the expectation of each demographic subgroup $d_i$ from the value $1/|D|$.
+Choi et al.\cite{choi2020fair} reweighted samples based on a reference dataset distribution, however, this does not guarantee learning a balanced distribution.
+Without assuming access to a reference dataset, the proposed loss function tries to directly minimize the deviation from an ideal class distribution.
+We do so by minimizing the expected number of samples belonging to each class $d_i$ from the ideal value $1/|D|$.
 We take a weighted sum of the deviation for each demographic subgroup using the weights $\lambda_{d_i}$ which is inversely proportional to the current bias of the generative model.
-This would give more importance to the loss corresponding to the underrepresented subgroups.
+This gives more importance to the loss corresponding to the underrepresented subgroups.

 The expectation is calculated via Monte Carlo averaging over the batch of images as shown in equation \ref{eq:averaging_monte_carlo}.
-In practice, this loss function is implemented as shown in pseudo-code \ref{algo:loss_pseudo_code}.
+In practice, this loss function is implemented as shown in Algorithm \ref{algo:loss_pseudo_code}.